Azure/oav/README.md

 const validationResult = apiValidator.validateLiveRequestResponse(requestResponsePair)
 ```

+### Regression testing

+Output of the OAV tool has been snapshotted and committed to the repo.
+The regression test may be run on a sample or all of https://github.com/azure/azure-rest-api-specs.
+If there are changes to the snapshots the build produces a git patch file as an artifact which may be used to update the snapshots.

+[Fast Regression (~10mins)](https://dev.azure.com/azure-sdk/public/_build?definitionId=166&_a=completed) is used for merge validation

+[Slow Regression (~1 hour)](https://dev.azure.com/azure-sdk/public/_build?definitionId=163&_a=completed) is run after merge and should be fixed if it fails

 ---

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.